 Certain transactions may require prior approval from the ESFA.
-The following table is the Academies Financial Handbook (AFH) 2020, which summarises the schedule of freedoms and delegations.
-As stated in the AFH this is not a substitute for the full handbook.
+The following table is the Academy Trust Handbook (ATH) 20212, which summarises the schedule of freedoms and delegations.
+As stated in the ATH this is not a substitute for the full handbook.
 In all cases it is recommended that the most recent guidance is sort before entering into any of the following:

-Novel, contentious and repercussive Novel, contentious and repercussive transactions ESFA agreement required Borrowing Loan, overdraft ESFA agreement required Credit cards (for business use) Trust has full discretion provided charges not incurred Leasing Taking up a finance lease ESFA agreement required Taking up a leasehold on land and buildings ESFA agreement if lease term seven years or more Taking up any other lease Trust has full discretion Granting a lease on land and buildings ESFA agreement required Write-offs and liabilities (subject to £250,000 ceiling) Writing-off debts and losses ESFA consent required if exceeds: - 1% of total annual income or £45,000 individually; or Entering into guarantees, indemnities or letters of comfort - cumulatively 2.5% or 5% of annual income cumulatively Special Staff severance and ESFA agreement required if payments compensation £50,000 or more before tax Ex gratia payments ESFA agreement required Acquisition and Acquiring freehold ESFA agreement required disposal of fixed land/buildings Assets Disposing of a freehold on land/ buildings ESFA agreement required Disposing of heritage assets ESFA agreement required Other Disposals Trust has full discretion GAG Pooling by multi-academy trusts No limits (except PFI) if trust eligible GAG carry forward No limits if trust eligible Related Party Transactions Supplies to the trust from related parties ESFA must report all contracts and agreements to ESFA in advance ESFA agreement required for a contract exceeding £20,000 or cumulative value of £20,000 in same financial year ESFA agreement required for all novel, contentious and/or repercussive related party transactions
+Novel, contentious and repercussive Novel, contentious and repercussive transactions ESFA agreement required Borrowing Loan, overdraft ESFA agreement required Credit cards (for business use) Trust has full discretion provided charges not incurred Leasing Taking up a finance lease ESFA agreement required Taking up a leasehold on land and buildings ESFA agreement if lease term seven years or more Taking up any other lease Trust has full discretion Granting a lease on land and buildings ESFA agreement required Write-offs and liabilities (subject to £250,000 ceiling) Writing-off debts and losses ESFA consent required if exceeds: - 1% of total annual income or £45,000 individually; or Entering into indemnities (beyond the normal course of business) guarantees, or letters of comfort - cumulatively 2.5% or 5% of annual income cumulatively Special Staff severance and compensation ESFA agreement required if £50,000 or more before tax payments Ex gratia payments ESFA agreement required Acquisition and disposal of fixed Acquiring freehold land/buildings ESFA agreement required Assets Disposing of a freehold on land/ buildings ESFA agreement required Disposing of heritage assets ESFA agreement required Other Disposals Trust has full discretion GAG Pooling by multi-academy trusts No limits (except PFI) if trust eligible GAG carry forward No limits if trust eligible Related Party Transactions Supplies to the trust from related parties ESFA must report all contracts and agreements to ESFA in advance

+ESFA agreement required for a

+contract exceeding £20,000 or

+cumulative value of £20,000 in

+•

+same financial year

+ESFA agreement required for all

+novel, contentious and/or

+repercussive related party

+transactions